 We assist teachers by reinforcing good healthy choices, encourage being selective about their choices in life now, concentrate on school work now, and enjoy later.
 We really can say what teachers are not able to say.

-The aim of our booklet is to heal families.
 As Mother Theresa said “I think the world is upside down, and is suffering so much because there is so very little love in the home, and in family life.
-We have no time for our children, we have no time for each other, there is not tome to enjoy each other.
+We have no time for our children, we have no time for each other, there is not time to enjoy each other.
 Love begins at home, love lives at home, and that is why there is so much suffering unhappiness in the world today.
 Everybody today seems to be in such a terrible rush, anxious for greater developments and greater riches and so on, so that children have very little time for their parents.
 Parents have very little time for each other, and in the home begins the disruption of the peace of the world.”

 Parents you can make a difference, it just may mean you have to be a little different yourself.